NJ (908) 688-5577

 If you suffer from sudden pain, swelling, tenderness, heat, and stiffness in the joint of your big toe, you may have gout.
 This condition is an inflammatory form of arthritis where excess uric acid forms hardened crystals in the joints.
 The big toe is usually where gout occurs.
 People most at risk of developing gout are those with diabetes, hypertension, obesity, kidney dysfunction, or a genetic predisposition to it.
 Some believe that eating foods that are rich in purines can also contribute to gout’s formation in a person’s body.
 Uric acid is a byproduct of the body’s process of breaking down purines.
 People who suspect they have gout should consult with a podiatrist who can not only diagnose the condition, but help manage pain with anti-inflammatory medicine, make dietary recommendations, and even remove uric crystals in severe cases.

 Gout is a painful condition that can be treated.
-If you are seeking treatment, contact one of our podiatrists from Advanced Podiatry.
+If you are seeking treatment, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will treat your foot and ankle needs.

 What Is Gout?